wgmo/graphtik/docs/source/arch.rst

     predicate
     node predicate
-        A callable(op, node-data) that should return true for nodes not to be :meth:`~.NetworkOperation.narrowed`.
+        A callable(op, node-data) that should return true for nodes to be included in `graph` during `compilation`.

 .. default-role:: obj
 .. |v410-flowchart| raw:: html